-When using the built-in Transmission BitTorrent client sometimes there may be situations when it stops running (Transmission web interface does not work), an error occurs when you add a torrent file or no download occurs.
+When using the built-in Transmission BitTorrent client, sometimes there may be situations when it can no longer start (Transmission web interface does not work), an error occurs when you add a torrent file or the download does not happen.

 The most likely reason for such events is the corruption of the settings.json сonfiguration file of the built-in BitTorrent client.
-This situation can happen as a result of some kind of failure.
+This situation can happen as a result of some malfunction.